JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 OLR_process = EmissivityStefanBoltzmanOLR()
 lhs(OLR_process) ~ rhs(OLR_process)
 ```
 then we would have used a Stefan-Boltzmann grey-atmosphere representation for the outgoing longwave radiation.
+Notice how this introduced an additional variable ``\varepsilon``.

-# Default processes
+## Default processes

 Hold on a minute though, because in the original processes we provided,
 ```julia